amelial9/noteql/DESIGN.md

-it exists because my notes are fragmented across obsidian, notion, and onenote, and no existing tool lets me ask "how did my linear algebra professor explain matrix multiplication a year ago" and get a useful answer. the tools that can search each silo don't understand structure (which class, when written, what it links to). the tools that could reason across everything (chatgpt, etc.) don't have access to my notes and don't cite. noteql is the thing in the middle.
+it exists because my notes are fragmented across obsidian, notion, and onenote, and no existing tool lets me ask "how did my linear algebra professor explain matrix multiplication years ago" and get a useful answer. the tools that can search each silo don't understand structure (which class, when written, what it links to). the tools that could reason across everything (chatgpt, etc.) don't have access to my notes and don't cite. noteql is the thing in the middle.

-## who it's for

-right now: me. one user, one machine, my own vault. this scoping matters — it means i can make design decisions that assume a personal corpus (thousands of notes, not billions of documents; single-user ranking signals; local disk) instead of pretending to build web-scale infrastructure.

-later, maybe: other people with the same problem. but the v1 audience is one, on purpose.

-## the core bet
+## the core

 the interesting engineering in personal-knowledge tools is not the llm layer — it's the retrieval layer underneath. everyone is calling